Nooberieno/DnD-Homebrew/content/spells/Hymn of Giants.md

 **Range**: 30 ft
 **Components**: V, S
 **Duration**: Concentration, up to 1 minute
-**Classes**: Artificer, Bard, Cleric, Druid, Paladin, Ranger, Sorcerer, Warlock, Wizard
+**Classes**: Artificer, Bard, Cartomancer, Cleric, Druid, Paladin, Ranger, Sorcerer, Warlock, Wizard

 **Description**

 You chant the commanding Hymn of Giants, surrounding a target within range with a magical aura.
 The target grows in size and strength, becoming Large and gaining advantage on Strength checks and saving throws.
 Additionally, their melee weapon attacks deal additional damage equal to your spellcasting modifier.